top of page

 If you have a south, east or west facing roof then you can install solar panels - though south and west are the most cost effective, because they generate more power at times of day when power prices are higher.

-Most commonly solar photovoltaic panels are attached to rails which are fixed to the roof.
+Solar PV panels are normally attached to rails which are fixed to the roof.
 The fixings pass between the tiles, and an array can normally be installed in one day.
 You will need scaffolding in most cases, though installers may be able to use just a portable tower if installing on a bungalow or garage, which will reduce costs.

 A cable runs into the roof and to a vital device called an inverter, which changes the direct current (DC) generated by the panels into alternating current (AC) which is used by the grid and all your house appliances.
 If you want a battery as well it's a good idea to install this at the same time as the battery and solar array can share the same inverter, and it's a particular type called a hybrid inverter which works for both.
 If you don't plan a battery but think you might in future, ask about getting a hybrid inverter for your solar to "future-proof" you for a future battery.